cmondi151/cmondi151/README.md

 My name is Colin and I have a passion for data due to the benefits it can provide us.
 By that I mean data can help us predict the future and potential outcomes of our decisions.
 Having this understanding can make the world a better place for all of us, and that's why I pursued a carrer in data.

-I've provided a handufl of projects I completed while participating in a 12-week data science bootcamp.
+I've provided a handful of projects I completed while participating in a 12-week data science bootcamp.
 I hope this portrays the power of data so please enjoy!

 # Projects
 ---